Born to be recycled: a comprehensive population synthesis of the Galactic millisecond pulsars: Results

 where $M_{\rm c}$ is the companion's mass, $M_{\rm NS}$ is the neutron star mass, $a$ is the semi major axis of the binary and $G$ is the gravitational constant.
-As a consequence, in a log-log plot of $P_{\rm orb}$ against $M_{\rm c}$, that is why we can actually observe a line with a $-1/2$ slope in both panel for the BWs as they also have a close orbit, thus the dependence in $a$ is diminished, in the contrary to the RBs which are in wider orbits.
-Observed RBs typically have main sequence companions, whereas in our simulation, only a few systems with main sequence star companions appear in the RB region.
-Instead, we find several pulsars in this region with carbon-oxygen white dwarf (COWD) companions.
-Similarly, observed BWs generally have ultra-light companions, most simulated systems in the BW region host COWDs.
-This suggests that some of the companion of observed RBs or BWs could actually be COWDs, or we could discover such spiders.
-Moreover, there are currently around 32 confirmed RBs and 50 confirmed BWs \citep{kl25}, whereas our simulation produces roughly three times fewer spider-like pulsars.
-This discrepancy may indicate that including additional physics, such as the ablation of the companion by the pulsar, could improve the match to observations.
-It also hints that these systems might often form through alternative channels, as proposed by \citet{mw25}.
-These authors suggest that the ultra-light companions of spiders could form in high-metallicity accretion disks over timescales exceeding $> 1$~Gyr \citep{pk17}, through dynamical capture or exchange interactions in clusters \citep{srh+03}, or, especially for BWs, by the accretion of an ultra-compact X-ray binary companion’s outer layers onto the neutron star \citep{bbb+11}.
-The study by \citet{mly25}, which uses the N-body evolution code MESA to characterize the spider population, shows that an accretion efficiency of 0.7 works better to reproduce the observed systems.
-It also accounts for the ablation of the companion, highlighting that by including the missing physics and adopting a different accretion efficiency, a satisfactory reproduction of the spider population can be achieved.
+As a consequence, in a log-log plot of $P_{\rm orb}$ against $M_{\rm c}$, we can actually observe a line with a $-1/2$ slope in \matteo{the left} panel for the BWs as they also have a close orbit, thus the dependence in $a$ is diminished, in the contrary to the RBs which are in wider orbits.
+Observed RBs typically have main sequence companions\matteo{, we can observe 13 systems like this}, whereas our simulation \matteo{produced 9 of them here.} We find \matteo{slightly more} pulsars \matteo{in the RB region} with carbon-oxygen white dwarf (COWD) companions \matteo{compared to the observations}.
+Observed BWs have ultra-light companions, \matteo{while} most simulated systems in the BW region host either HeWDs or COWDs, \matteo{suggesting that some of the companion of observed BWs could actually be \matteo{HeWDs or} COWDs, or we could discover such spiders.
+We also struggle to reproduce BWs systems with a $P_{\rm orb}>2$~hr, whereas, on the left panel, we can see that a few systems with the characteristics of BWs with $P_{\rm orb}>2$~hr are formed but not detected.
+In addition, there are currently around 32 confirmed RBs and 50 confirmed BWs \citep{kl25}, whereas our simulation produces roughly three times fewer spider-like pulsars.
+These discrepancies may indicate that a refinement is necessary for the initial conditions concerning the semi-major axis $a$ which determine the initial orbital period, or combining a different set of parameters for the efficiency parameter of irradiation $f_{\rm evap}$ and the accretion efficiency $f_{\rm MT}$ or even other parameters describing the binary evolution.
+It may also hints that these systems might often form through alternative channels, as proposed by \citet{mw25}.
+These authors suggest that the ultra-light companions of spiders could form in high-metallicity accretion disks over timescales exceeding $> 1$~Gyr \citep{pk17}, through dynamical capture or exchange interactions in clusters \citep{srh+03}, or, especially for BWs, by the accretion of an ultra-compact X-ray binary companion’s outer layers onto the neutron star \citep{bbb+11}.} The study by \citet{mly25}, which uses the \matteo{detailed stellar evolution} code MESA to characterize the spider population, shows that an accretion efficiency of 0.7 works better to reproduce the observed systems. \matteo{We did not find any major differences in terms of detections between a simulation with $f_{\rm MT}=0.7$ or also by changing $f_{\rm evap}=0.5$}.
 In summary, the simulation successfully produces two distinct groups reminiscent of spiders, which is encouraging.
-However, it underestimates the total number of observable spider systems, therefore including the additional formation channels and physical processes mentioned above would likely lead to a better agreement with observed populations.
+However, it underestimates the total number of observable spider systems, therefore including the additional formation channels mentioned above \matteo{and fine-tuning the parameters related to binary evolution} would likely lead to a better agreement with observed populations.